 Screen Size: 27 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 163 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Jack, 2 x USB 3.0 Type-A, 1 x USB 3.1 Type-C | HDR: N/A | Static Contrast Ratio: N/A | Colors: 1.07 Billion | Color Space Support: 99% sRGB | Brightness: 350 cd / mm² (Peak) | Response Time: 5 ms | Adaptive-Sync: AMD FreeSync

 LG 27UD88-W is the last product on our list and we have included this product as a cheaper alternative to the other monitors we have mentioned.
 The design of the monitor does not feel cheap in any way and provides a bezel-less panel on three sides while using a beautifully crafted large stand which keeps the screen really firm.
-The back of the monitor provides smooth white-colour cover, which looks pleasant.
-Since this monitor provides USB Type-C port, it can be natively connected with the MacBook Pro through a USB Type-C cable.
+The back of the monitor provides a smooth white-color cover, which looks pleasant.
+Since this monitor provides a USB Type-C port, it can be natively connected with the MacBook Pro through a USB Type-C cable.

 Overall, we recommend this monitor if you are not a professional image or video editor and want to buy a high-end monitor to enjoy movies and other content on your MacBook Pro.